qmlbook/qmlbook/en/ch05/index.rst

     :start-after: M2>>
     :end-before: <<M2

 The 2nd rocket travels using a ``behavior on`` animation.
 This behavior tells the property, every time the property value changes, it changes through this animation.
 The behavior can be disabled by ``enabled : false`` on the ``Behavior`` element.
 The rocket will start traveling when you click it (y-position is then set to 40).
 Another click has no influence as the position is already set.
 You could try to use a random value (e.g. ``40+(Math.random()*(205-40)``) for the y-position.
-You will see that the rocket will always animate to the new position and adapt is speed to match the 4 seconds to the destination defined by the animations duration.
+You will see that the rocket will always animate to the new position and adapt its speed to match the 4 seconds to the destination defined by the animations duration.

 .. rubric:: 3rd rocket